 You may vote your shares by proxy by marking your votes on the proxy card, signing and dating it, and mailing it in the envelope provided.
 You can specify your choices by marking the appropriate boxes on your proxy card.
 If you sign and return your proxy card without specifying choices, we will vote the shares as recommended by our board of directors.
 Abstentions marked on your proxy card are voted neither FOR nor AGAINST, but we count these shares in determining a quorum for the proposals.
-Since a majority of outstanding shares is required to approve the proposed charter amendment, abstentions have the effect of a vote against the proposed charter amendment.
-Abstentions have no effect on the stock option plan proposal.
+Since a majority of outstanding shares is required to approve the proposed charter amendment, abstentions have the effect of a vote against the proposal.